 - Power and suction – What good is a vacuum without adequate power and suction to pick up the debris from your floor?
 Look for a corded stick vacuum that will perform the job at hand.
 Whether you have hardwood floors or carpet, research the wattage and amps to ensure you get the right vacuum for your particular needs.

 - Consider the surfaces you want to vacuum – Corded stick vacuums can clean most bare surfaces, but some are better equipped for carpets and upholstery.
 Do you need one that’s versatile?
 Some stick vacuum cleaners switch from bare floor to carpet and back with either a push of a button or automatically.
-Stick vacuums with brush rolls do better on carpets, while those without and with less power are meant for bare floors only.
+Stick vacuums with brush rolls do better on carpets, while those without and with less power are meant for bare floors only (like laminate floor vacuums).
 Check whether the unit comes with attachments for cleaning corners, crevices, and furniture.

 - Big messes, little messes – Not all corded stick vacuums can clean all types of messes.
 Are you doing light housework?
 Do you need to clean up after kids or pets?
 Are your messes typically dust and a little dirt or do you need a vacuum that picks up liquids or big piles of debris?
 Choose a corded stick vacuum that fits the types of messes you usually need to clean up.